kensho-technologies/graphql-compiler/docs/source/index.rst

 ..
 EDUCATIONAL: The pattern below is what you would call a definition list in restructuredtext.
    The "terms" get special rendering in the readthedocs html file.

-..
-TODO: Fix the style of the sections below.

 Written in valid GraphQL syntax
    Since it uses GraphQL syntax, the user get access to the entire GraphQL ecosystem,